abrantesasf/sicp-abrantes-study-guide/README.md

       and also do [Problem Set 1, from Fall/1998](https://groups.csail.mit.edu/mac/classes/6.001/FT98/psets/ps1web/).
       You can also take a look at other [problem sets from other years](https://groups.csail.mit.edu/mac/classes/6.001/).
     * Do the exercises from SICP, Section 1.1.
-    * Do the exercises from SICP Instructor's Manual (SICP-IM), Section 1.1.
+    * Do the exercises from SICP-IM, Section 1.1.
   * Section 1.2: Procedures and the Processes They Generate
   * Section 1.3: Formulating Abstractions With Higher-Order Procedures
 * **Chapter 2: Building Abstractions with Data**